bokgyeong/bokgyeong.github.io/_pages/cv.md

 Volunteer Experience
 ======
 * Reviewer for international journals and conferences
-  - Journal of the American Statistical Association
+  - Journal of the American Statistical Association (JASA)
-  - Journal of Computational and Graphical Statistics
+  - Journal of Computational and Graphical Statistics (JCGS)

 Software